jordansegoviagonzalez/jordansegoviagonzalez/README.md

 - **Portfolio:**
 - **Email:** segoviajordan91@gmail.com

-> Always up for serious, high-impact AI work.
-If you care about clean architecture, privacy, and real-world scale, let’s talk.
+> Always up for serious, high-impact work.
+If you care about clean architecture, privacy, and real world scale, let’s talk.